 If the decentralized clustering enabled PCP or AP does not receive a Probe Response frame from an S-PCP or S-AP, it may try again in the following NPs, SPs or CBAPs.

-If a PCP or AP that is involved in a synchronization pair intends join a discovered cluster or intends to start a cluster on the 2.16 GHz common channel, it should send a Cluster Switch Announcement element included in the DMG Beacon frame during its NP, to notify the peer PCP or AP involved in the synchronization pair to join the cluster on the 2.16 GHz channel.
-After the Cluster Switch Announcement element is transmitted, the PCP or AP should cease transmission during its NP.

 9.34a.2.2 Centralized CDMG PCP or AP cluster formation

 In order to become an S-AP, a centralized clustering enabled CDMG STA that is operating on a 2.16GHz channel or a 1.08GHz channel and is stationary with respect to its local environment shall successfully perform both the configuration step and verification step in order and take the actions following the rules as described in 9.34.2.2.